-Charles R. Venator-Santiago, (Ph.D., Political Science, UMass-Amherst) is an assistant professor with a joint appointment to the Department of Political Science and the Institute for Latino Studies.
-He is currently Vice-President/President Elect of the Puerto Rican Studies Association (PRSA), and a Steering Committee/Board Member of the Latino & Latina Critical Theory (LatCrit) organization.
-In addition, Professor Venator-Santiago is actively working with the Latino & Puerto Rican Affairs Commission on several projects that focus on improving the quality of life of Latino/as in the state of Connecticut.
+Charles R. Venator-Santiago, (Ph.D., Political Science, UMass-Amherst) is an associate professor with a joint appointment to the Department of Political Science and El Instituto: Institute for Latino/a, Caribbean, and Latin American Studies.
+He is a former President Elect of the Puerto Rican Studies Association (PRSA), and a Steering Committee/Board Member of the Latino & Latina Critical Theory (LatCrit) organization.

 Professor Venator-Santiago teaches courses in the Public Law, American Politics and Political Theory.
 His courses focus on U.S. territorial law and politics, citizenship and immigration, Latino/a Studies, LatCrit and the “critical” traditions of law, and the history of political thought.

 He has been researching and writing about U.S. territorial legal history, race and citizenship; and the relationship between law and nation-state building in the Americas.
 His current research focus is on U.S. territorial citizenship and status law and policy.